 Check the soil to ensure it is not saturated and ensure that excess water can drain freely from the base of the pot.

 Under watered monstera turns brown at the leaf margins and droops, which is also an indication of low humidity.

 Air currents sap moisture from the leaves of your monstera and are contrary to the humid conditions of the monstera’s native rainforest.

 If the leaf margins are turning brown mist your monstera as often as 3 times per week.

 Note that it is not always necessary to increase the watering as low humidity is a common problem in a lot of homes, so it is often the cause of stress.

-Only increase how often you water monstera if the pot is drying out quickly and maintain an evenly moist soil, only watering when the top inch of the soil feels dry.
+Only increase how often you water Monstera if the pot is drying out quickly and maintain evenly moist soil, only watering when the top inch of the soil feels dry.

 (Read my article, how to revive a dying monstera).